Meet Our Team

 the Affordable Care Act and advocacy on state and federal legislative and budgetary health care issues through for the most vulnerable through a social justice lens.

-As Chief of Staff, Ruthie supports management of TCP operations, communications, development and executive functions.
+As Chief of Staff, Ruthie leads TCP’s Communications and Development departments and supports the President in setting and executing the organization’s strategic vision.
 Ruthie joined TCP in 2017 as its Executive Assistant, supporting the President’s day-to-day activities to maximize efficiency across the TCP team, and in 2019 began working in her current capacity as Chief of Staff.
-Ruthie has over 8 years of experience in non-profit administration.
-She helped pilot the trauma-informed after school program Boston Youth Sanctuary and worked in operations, development, and executive support, as well as AileyCamp Boston and Hip Hop Theater of R.E.A.L.
+With a decade of experience in non-profit administration, Ruthie helped pilot the trauma-informed after school program Boston Youth Sanctuary and worked in operations, development, and executive support, as well as AileyCamp Boston and Hip Hop Theater of R.E.A.L.
 Skills, both arts empowerment programs for low-income youth.
+She graduated with a Bachelor’s degree from Vassar College.

 Aurora spearheads TCP’s community engagement campaigns, including ALL IN for Health, Let’s Talk, Let’s Act, Safe Havens, and Health4All Kids.
 In her role as Community Engagement Manager, Aurora engages with the community to understand and address issues that are of importance to them and how TCP can respond through policy priorities.
 Aurora has over 7 years of experience working in the nonprofit sector, organizing for social justice and equity for the most vulnerable populations low-income and communities of color, have access to quality and affordable health care.